justinethier/cyclone/docs/Garbage-Collector-Lazy-Sweeping.md

 Maximum Speedup     | deriv |  36.90%
 Minimum Speedup     | wc |  -2.07%

+So we achieve on average a speedup of 10.74% with lazy sweeping.
+It is interesting that there is such a wide range of performance impacts across the whole benchmark suite.
+Most likely those benchmarks with the biggest speedups are those that are generating the most garbage.
+Alternatively, benchmarks such as `wc` are likely generating very little garbage.
+In particular, `wc` spends most of its time running in a tight loop that performs few allocations.
+Unfortunately there is some additional overhead that slightly increases the runtime for some programs.
+But the overall performance improvement more than compensates.

 TODO: discuss why benchmarks turned out the way they did, does wc have no dead objects? what about deriv?

 # Conclusion